Joonie86/COBRA-7.3/475/Readme.txt

 Here's the list of bugs I've found

-1. PSX region bypass issue with old backward compatible consoles. [mostly CECHA/CECHB] CECHE01 didn't seem to have a problem from my test result.
+1. PSX region bypass issue with old backward compatible consoles. [mostly CECHA/CECHB] CECHE01 didn't seem to have a problem from my test result. [probably the same for CECHC]

 2. PS2 issue with backward compatible consoles when mixing various ps2 emulators